 After receiving a PSC-RSP frame from the AP or PCP with a status code indicating success and responding with an acknowledgment, the STA switches to the PS mode at the instant specified by the BI Start Time field of the DMG Wakeup Schedule element transmitted to the AP or PCP.
 In PS mode, the STA shall cycle between awake BIs and doze BIs following the WS that the STA has established with the AP or PCP.

 Proposed: After receiving a PSC-RSP frame from the AP or PCP with a status code indicating success and responding with an acknowledgment, the STA switches to the PS mode at the instant specified by the BI Start Time field of the DMG Wakeup Schedule element transmitted to the AP or PCP.
-In PS mode, the STA shall cycle between awake BIs and doze BIs following the WS that the STA has established with the AP or PCP.
+In PS mode, the STA shall cycle between A-BIs and D-BIs following the WS that the STA has established with the AP or PCP.

 2005.62